Skip to main content

 AI use

-We use AI tools to assist with drafting, editing, and schema generation.
-Every AI-assisted output is reviewed and edited by a human before publication.
-AI output is never published unreviewed.
-When a piece relies materially on AI-generated analysis (e.g., a literature synthesis drafted with an LLM), that fact is disclosed in the article footer.
+AI tools assist with drafting, editing, and schema generation.
+Every AI-assisted output is reviewed and edited by a human contributor before publication.
+When a piece relies materially on AI-generated analysis (for example, a literature synthesis drafted with an LLM), that fact is disclosed in the article footer.

 Contact